swiftlang/swift/docs/SIL.rst

   ``release``-d.
 Reference types also have *ownership semantics* for their referenced heap object; see `Reference Counting`_ below.

 Swift types may not translate one-to-one to SIL types.
-In particular, tuple types are canonicalized, and function types are canonicalized and mangled in order to encode calling convention and resilience rules.
-Function input argument tuples are flattened.
+In particular, function types are canonicalized and transformed in order to encode additional
+attributes:

+- The calling convention of the function, indicated by the ``[cc(convention)]`` attribute, where ``convention`` can currently be ``swift``, ``method``, ``cdecl``, or ``objc``.
+These describe a machine-level calling convention below the concern of SIL.
+- The "thinness" of the function reference, indicated by the ``[thin]`` attribute, which tracks whether a function reference requires a context value to reference captured closure state.
+Standalone functions and methods are always ``[thin]``, but function-local functions or closure expressions that capture context are thick.
+Partial applications of curried functions or methods are also thick.
+- Curried function definitions are emitted at their "natural" uncurry level, that is, with all of the curried argument clauses flattened into a single argument clause.
+For instance, a curried function ``func foo(x:A)(y:B) -> C`` is emitted as a function of type ``((y:B), (x:A)) -> C``.
+Methods are treated as a form of curried function.
+  The exact ordering of currying clauses depends on the `calling convention`_ of the function.

+TODO: Type-checking of cc and thin attributes will move into Swift's type-checker and out of SIL eventually.

 Values and Operands
 ~~~~~~~~~~~~~~~~~~~